How to Grow Achillea

 Insects and Plant Disease

 Perennial Achillea is resistant to insects and disease.
-If insect or disease problems occur, treat early with organic or chemical insect repellents and fungicide.
+If insect or disease problems occur, treat early with organic or chemical insect repellents.

 Related Articles